SY575/COVID19-CT/README.md

 ## Demo
 + Left: COVID-19 images.
 + Middle: Non-COVID-19 images.
 Actually, these are CT images of bacterial pneumonia.
 + Right: Invalid image.
 At present, our server only serves specific hospitals.
-If you want to test CT images from other hospitals, please
+If you want to test CT images from other hospitals, please refer to **3.
+Using your own dataset**.

 # 2. Using pretrained model
 For local prediction, please download [*model.ckpt*](https://drive.google.com/file/d/1vGOnn_KPy9InVgGdymivurewcWIK5f0X/view?usp=sharing) and put it into dir /online_backend/, run: